OCA/project/project_classification/README.rst

 This is useful because this way, project manager will setup correctly the analytical account just by choosing the corresponding classification.

-A project classification is composed by :
+A project classification is composed by:

  * A name
  * An Analytic Account which represents the parent project to set